GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can change the color Scheme using a button to a dark scheme
     -   I can change the scheme back to light
     -   The color scheme I used last will be present when I come back to the site
+    -   I can position the Library Panel on the right or the left of desktop or tablet viewports

+#### Story 6
+As a user, I want instruction or an indication of how and where to change dashboard visual settings
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   A visual message or banner informs me how to change settings

 ###